acje/Fiber-semantics/README.md

 This document describes "Fiber semantics" a model for reasoning about a subset of "event driven architecture" where correctness, auditability and deletion policy are prioritized.
 The goal is to enable Event Carried State Transfer, ECST in a maintainable manner for complex domains.

+## Audit log and data-products
+In fiber semantics an audit log is optional and implemented same as the data-product, but typically with same or more strict constraints.
+This means they both use events, fibers and lines as described here, but are kept as separate storage items.

+## Assumptions
+Key assumption in fiber semantics is that the producer can not know the needs of the consumer.
+This applies to functional and operational needs.
+Therefore, it is important to choose constraints carefully such that enough freedom is left to implementation, while being clear on semantics.

 ## Fiber
 A fiber is an ordered series of events about a single and unique DomainId forming a singly linked list starting with the most resent event.
 The DomainId may represent a single thing in categories such as an entity, activity or a property of an entity.
 Different categories of DomainIds allows for different concepts:
 - If the domainId identifies an entity we can refer to the fiber as the history of the entity with DomainId